 As you can see on the chart, with the stock I am down $19.00 on GE stock.
-How I help offset this was I sold two short calls on GE with a strike price of $8.50 and an bid of 10¢.
-These options expired out-of-the money and I made $20.00 from hedging this trade.
-Currently, I have an unrealized gain of $1.00 between the underlying price of GE and the premium I collected from the two out-of-the money options I sold.
+How I help offset this was I sold two short calls on GE with a strike price of $8.50 and a bid of 10¢.
+These options expired out-of-the-money and I made $20.00 from hedging this trade.
+Currently, I have an unrealized gain of $1.00 between the underlying price of GE and the premium I collected from the two out-of-the-money options I sold.

 I will continue doing this because the stock may very well dip to $5.00 by the time all is said and done.
 And I want to protect any gain potential that I may have, but I see GE as being a great buy in the long run.

 One caution for every trader is not to over-trade.
 The only guarantee with over trading is that you will pay more in transaction fees.
 Commission and fees are the bane of all traders, so limit and control this as much as possible to help your bottom line.

 If you look at the above options chain, I am focusing on $8.50 for the next couple of weeks.
 Each week this is something that I review and decide on what strike price I want to focus on.
 I don't think GE will hit $8.50 for at least a few weeks since it has been trading between $7.80 and $8.20 lately.

 For the expiration date of 11/23/2018, the ask is 9¢.
 The 11/30/2018 $8.50 strike price is 23¢.
 This is the better purchase, because it is more than double the ask price for the 23rd of November.
 The short call for 12/7/2018 is 30¢, which is more than 300% over the 23rds.
 I will not sell at this expiration date because for the additional couple of dollars, I do not want to have to hold this liability for three weeks.
 I will sell two options for 11/30/2018 for the 23¢ at a strike price of $8.50.